 Alexander is a Swedish patient advocate living with Type 1 diabetes.
-Since his diagnosis in 2005, he is curious to understand how diabetes impacts people lives on a daily-basis depending on where they live.
-This committed diabetes influencer is convinced that every person living with Type 1 diabetes should access to insulin!
+Since his diagnosis in 2005, he has been curious to understand how diabetes impacts people’s lives on a daily-basis depending on where they live.
+This committed diabetes influencer is convinced that every person living with Type 1 diabetes should have access to insulin!

-I’ve been visiting and interviewing people with diabetes in Europe, later to publish it online @aboutadiabetic.com.
+I’ve been visiting and interviewing people with Type 1 diabetes in Europe, to publish it online later at aboutadiabetic.com.
 From 2020 and on I will be involved in several new projects about diabetes and the topic of health and well being.
 It will kick ass.

-It began with a curiosity about diabetes and how it affects people depending on where you’re born.
-By now its a full-on obsession and more than anything I want to find ways to accelerate the progress of – if not curing, at-least make distribution of insulin available to everyone with diabetes, no matter who you are or where you’re from!
+It began with a curiosity about Type 1 diabetes and how it affects people depending on where you’re born.
+By now its a full-on obsession and more than anything I want to find ways to accelerate the progress of – if not curing, at least making distribution of insulin available to everyone with diabetes, no matter who you are or where you’re from!

 If possible, get on the pump-train and start counting carbs – ASAP.
 And BTW, my diabetes nurse had been preaching about the carbs for years but I failed to listen until six months ago.

-Thanks for making diabetes a living for me, never stop producing insulin.
+Thanks for making Type 1 diabetes a living for me, never stop producing insulin.

 I’ve had burnouts but never directly linked to diabetes but I can totally relate to the phenomena.
 How to cope with em?
 There’s a Persian saying ”In nīz bogzarad” (this too shall pass).
 For me, it opens up a window of perspective on phases and events in life – both highs and lows.